Shenzhen-Robotics-Alliance/maple-sim/docs/reefscape.md

 ![](./media/reefscape%20stack.gif)

 ## Interacting with ***CORAL*** and ***ALGAE***
+!!! info ""
     Users can use `IntakeSimulation` to simulate the interaction between robot intakes and the game pieces.

 ```java
 this.intakeSimulation = IntakeSimulation.OverTheBumperIntake(